BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/good_legacy.md

 - **Spear Mastery** `PASSIVE`

-This model may use its throwing spears as a normal spear during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.
+This model may use its throwing spears as a normal [spear][Spear] during the Fight Phase, so long as it hasn't made a shooting attack with it in either the preceding Move Phase or Shoot Phase.

 </div>

 ---
 <div class="unitCard" markdown>

 ### BANDOBRAS TOOK [50 POINTS]